radian-software/selectrum/README.md

 ## Caveats

-* There is no built-in support for alternate actions on minibuffer candidates but you can add those using [embark](https://github.com/oantolin/embark/).
+* There is no built-in support for alternate actions on minibuffer candidates, but you can add those using [embark](https://github.com/oantolin/embark/).
 * In Emacs 26 and earlier, the way that messages are displayed while the minibuffer is active is unworkably bad: they block out the